SomeWeekendReading/someweekendreading.github.io/_posts/2024-07-11-hiv-prev-news.md

 assemble and release the virus.
 It's even already approved as part of some HIV therapies, so the safety issues have been well studied.

-What's interesting is that it's being studied as an improvement on PReP for _prevention:_ both whether it has better efficacy than PReP, and whether we can get better patient compliance.
+What's interesting is that it's now being studied as an improvement on PReP for _prevention:_ both whether it has better efficacy than PReP, and whether we can get better patient compliance.

 The initially counterintuitive aspect here is that lenacapavir is an _injectable,_ whereas PReP regimens are _oral_ (just pills, basically).
-You almost always prefer oral to injectable to get good patient compliance, because people hate shots but hate pills slightly less.
+You should almost always prefer oral to injectable to get good patient compliance, because people hate shots but hate pills slightly less.
-However, lenacapavir only require injections _twice a year,_ so it can overcome the stupid social stigma attached to taking PReP pills _daily._  Clever!
+However, lenacapavir only requires injections _twice a year,_ so it can overcome the stupid social stigma attached to taking PReP pills _daily._  Clever!

 <img src="{{ site.baseurl }}/images/2024-07-11-hiv-prev-news-gilead-1.jpg" width="400" height="193" alt="Gilead: press release on early data from trial of lenacapavir vs other PReP meds for HIV prevention" title="Gilead: press release on early data from trial of lenacapavir vs other PReP meds for HIV prevention" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">